Zetor

 Zetor (since January 1, 2007, officially Zetor Tractors a.s.) is a Czech agricultural machinery manufacturer.
 It was founded in 1946.
 The company is based in Brno, Czech Republic.
 Since June 29, 2002, the only shareholder has been a Slovak company, HTC Holdings.
 The company manufactures tractors and tractor components (engines or transmissions).

 Zetor was the first manufacturer to develop and produce tractor safety cabins.
 In its 70-year history, Zetor has sold over 1.3 million tractors.
 Currently, the Zetor portfolio includes six model ranges with power outputs ranging from 40 to 171 hp.

 Abroad, Zetor is represented through seven affiliations in North America, the United Kingdom, France, Germany, Poland, Slovakia and India.
-In 2015, 86% of total production of the company headed to foreign countries.
-In addition to traditional markets such as Poland, Czech Republic, Slovakia and Germany, its products are also exported to the UK, France, Ireland and Lithuania.
+In 2015, 86% of the total production of the company was headed to foreign countries.
+In addition to traditional markets such as Poland, the Czech Republic, Slovakia, and Germany, its products are also exported to the UK, France, Ireland, and Lithuania.

 Name

-The name Zetor, which was later to become the name of the brand and which was used by the state Company to mark the tractors, was created by Rostislav Sapák, a member of the Czech Economic Department, in spring 1946.
-The name is formed of the syllable Zet (the spelling of the letter Z in the alphabet, the first letter of the name of the Arms Factory “Zbrojovka”) and the suffix –or from the word tractor.
+The name Zetor, which was later to become the name of the brand and which was used by the state Company to mark the tractors, was created by Rostislav Sapák, a member of the Czech Economic Department, in the spring of 1946.
+The name is formed of the syllable Zet (the spelling of the letter Z in the alphabet, the first letter of the name of the Arms Factory "Zbrojovka") and the suffix –or from the word tractor.
 It also relates to the phrase "farming tractor" in Czech: "ZEmědělský trakTOR" (other cryptonyms for the name are also possible).